Scudder family of missionaries in India: First generation

+He was India's first American medical missionary, beginning more than 1,100 combined years of missionary service there by 42 members of five generations of the family.
+Scudder and his wife, Harriet Waterbury, had six surviving sons and two daughters; all became medical missionaries and worked in South India.

 Second generation

 Henry Martyn Scudder (1822–1895) was born in Panditeripo, Ceylon, and was John Scudder's oldest child.
 He graduated from the University of the City of New York in 1840, and Union Theological Seminary in 1843.
 The following year, Henry went to Madurai as a missionary.
 He went to Madras in 1846, organizing schools and churches in Madras, Arcot, Vellore, Coonoor and Ootacamund (Udhagamandalam).
 In 1850, Henry founded a mission at Arcot for the board of the Dutch Reformed Church; the following year, he opened the Wallajapet dispensary.
 Henry practiced medicine, and moved the dispensary to Ranipet in 1853 because of its better location.
 The dispensary closed the following year due to his illness, and he went to the hills to recuperate.

 In 1856, Madurai joined the other American Tamil missions in appointing Henry their representative to a Madras convention to plan a new Tamil version of the Bible.
 He prepared religious books and tracts in Sanskrit, Tamil, and Telugu.
-Henry's publications include Liturgy of the Reformed Protestant Dutch Church (Madras, 1862); The Bazaar Book, or the Vernacular Teacher's Companion (1865); Sweet Savors of Divine Truth (an 1868 catechism), and "Spiritual Teaching" (1870).
-All are in Tamil.
+Henry's publications include Liturgy of the Reformed Protestant Dutch Church (Madras, 1862), Sweet Savors of Divine Truth (an 1868 catechism), and Spiritual Teaching (1870).
+He also wrote The Bazaar Book in Tamil and The Catholics and the Public Schools.

 In 1864, his health failing in India, he returned to the United States and performed pastoral work for nearly 20 years.
 Henry was pastor of the Howard Presbyterian Church in San Francisco from 1865 to 1871, the Central Congregational Church in Brooklyn from 1872 to 1882, and the Plymouth Congregational Church in Chicago from 1882 to 1887; he resigned to resume missionary work in Japan until 1889.